Some ideas on origins of Chalk Downland Landscape.

 (There are two interpretations of the timing of the down-cutting phases which differ in detail.
 The traditional interpretation described in the local Memoir (Smart, et al., 1966), correlates the down cutting phase with the melt water floods at the end of the glaciations.
 A more recent interpretation by Bridgland (2006) places the down cutting phase during the temperate interglacial phase, at least in the downstream parts of valleys, which removed an accumulation of sediment which had occurred during the glacial phase when freeze-thaw erosion was at its height).

-4.2.
+4.3.
 The origin of the Channel.

 Possibly the most dramatic change in chalk landscape was the formation of The Channel (Strait of Dover).
 The Chalk cliffs at Dover and those at Cap Blanc-Nez, on the opposite side of The Channel, are both part of a chalk escarpment which originally continued across the channel along the north side of the Weald-Artois anticline, called the Weald-Artois ridge.
-This section describes how part of the Weald-Artois ridge was removed leading to the formation of The Channel.
+This section describes how part of the Weal-Artois ridge was removed leading to the formation of The Channel.
 (This ridge is often called the “land-bridge”, but this is confusing as there has been more than one land-bridge across the North Sea over time.
 Archaeologists use this term when referring to the most recent one, Doggerland, – see the end of this section below.
-So here, land-bridge is used as a generic term and Weald-Artois ridge and Doggerland are used as names of specific features.)
+So here, land-bridge is used as a generic term and Weald-Artois ridge and Doggerland are used as names of specific features).

 Before the removal of the Weald-Artois ridge, the Atlantic coastline extended east as a deep bay probably as far as the mouths of the Rivers Somme and Solent, both of which drained into the Atlantic.
 On the northeast side of the ridge, the pre-cursors of the main river systems of northern Europe, The Rhine, Meuse and Thames drained into the North Sea and onwards to the North Atlantic.